 On any given day, the KVC Kansas team helps care for thousands of children who have experienced abuse, neglect and other family challenges.
 We help hundreds of adults struggling with mental illness and addiction.
 We walk with them to overcome their own childhood adversity, violence and substance use so they become the loving parents or successful adults they dream of becoming.
 We go into families’ homes to give life-saving hope and help, from preventing suicide to matching children with adoptive families.

-So, what’s changed over the last five years?
+So, what’s changed over the last six years?
 What challenges is the Kansas child welfare system facing, and more importantly, what are the top solutions that will quickly and effectively address them?

 Let’s Strengthen Families